 Lee Ann called me and said, "My husband is leaving me, our marriage is awful, our children fight all the time, and I can hardly drag myself out of bed in the morning."
 What can I do?

 I suggested she read a couple of Real Love books, which she did.
-She also went to the website and viewed some of the many video coaching sessions, along with reading blogs and such.
+She also went to the website and viewed some of the many of the hundreds of hours of "Archived Video Chats", along with reading blogs and such.

 A few weeks later, Lee Ann called again.
 "All this really makes sense, but somehow I'm not feeling it.
 My husband is still leaving, my kids are still a wreck, I'm still unhappy."